By: Rich Wilkie, VP, EPM Product Management, Oracle | Emma Yu, Director, EPM Product Marketing, Oracle

 A world-class organization can automate the entire process of closing the ledger, extracting and mapping balances, loading data into the consolidation process, and consolidating with applied accounting logic and eliminations.
 This eliminates any potential for human error and delays in notifications which all can negatively impact the close.

-Rich: Oracle EPM Cloud provides Intelligent Process Automation (IPA) capabilities that allow for end-to-end automation and notification task management supporting not just EPM Cloud but a variety of cloud and on-premises solutions including Oracle ERP Cloud, E-Business Suite, SAP, Salesforce, and more.
+Rich: Oracle Cloud EPM provides Intelligent Process Automation (IPA) capabilities that allow for end-to-end automation and notification task management supporting not just Cloud EPM but a variety of cloud and on-premises solutions including Oracle Cloud ERP, E-Business Suite, SAP, Salesforce, and more.
 This frees users up to focus more on value-added work and less on routine processing and analysis.

 Also, Oracle is investing in artificial intelligence (AI) and machine learning technologies so that we can continuously raise the level of automation through learning algorithms that observe human processing to automate non-routine tasks involving some level of judgement.